 Mix all the pancake ingredients together in a large bowl or in a blender, then pour the mixture into a preheated skillet coated with melted butter.

-The immediately place in the oven and bake at 425 degrees for 22-25 minutes until golden brown on top.
+Then, immediately place the skillet and batter in the oven and bake at 425 degrees F for 22-25 minutes until golden brown on top.

 Tips to making a perfect dutch baby

 Let’s talk about the process to make a perfect dutch baby pancake.